hltdi/HornMorpho/README.md

 	w2[0]['seg']
 	'የም-ኣ-ይ<ሰብር>-አው----'

-But Amharic and Tigrinya verbs are much more complicated than nouns.
+But Amharic, Tigrinya, and Tigre verbs are much more complicated than nouns.
 As in other Semitic languges, the stem of a verb can be further separated into a *root*, consisting of a sequence of consonants, and a vowel *template*, consisting of a sequence of vowels and, in some case, the *gemination*, or lengthening of particular root consonants (Amharic: መጥበቅ).

 For example, the stem of the verb in (8) above, ሰበር,  could in turn be segmented into the root, consisting of the consonants /s b r/, and the template, consisting of the vowel ǝ (ኧ) between /s/ and /b/ and the same vowel between /b/ and /r/, as well as the gemination of the /b/.
 We could represent this in the following way, indicating gemination with `/` before the lengthened consonant.